Tristannn1337/Ivory/README.md

 -   Facilitates tokenized staking for casual ETH holders

-Proposal: Validator Contracts
+Proposal: Validator Bond NFTs and Fund Tokens
 -------------

-Standardize and facilitate the creation, selling, purchasing, and exercising of **Validator Contracts** between Ethereum Node Operators and ether holders through smart contracts.
+Standardize and facilitate the creation, selling, purchasing, and exercising of **Validator Bonds** between Ethereum Node Operators and ether holders and create a tokenized fund of bonds for the most casual ether holders.

 Example Story
 -------------

-A Node Operator creates a new Validator Contract with the terms they desire, such as the bond they're comitting, the expiration date of the contract, and what the value guarantee is of the contract at expiration.
-Then, they upload a typical staking deposit.json file and a send deposit of 32 ETH.
-Upon success, their validator has entered the activation queue and the Node Operator possesses NFT tokens from their Validator Contract that they may sell in the Validator Contract market.
-Likewise, an ether holder may visit the Validator Contract market, purchasing some with terms they agree to for the price that the contract is selling for.
+A Node Operator creates a new validator bond with the terms they desire(principal, maturity, yield, etc), they upload a typical staking deposit.json file and a send deposit of 32 ETH.
+This sends their validator into the activation queue and the Node Operator now possesses NFT tokens representing the principal of their bond that they may sell in the market.
+Likewise, an ether holder visits the validator bond market, finds one with a satisfying quality rating, and purchases either some or all of the principal.

-Fast forward to the expiration date set in the terms of a Validator Contract.
-The validator bonded to the contract has exited and the operator triggers a withdrawal transaction to pull the validator's balance into the protocol.
+Fast forward to the bond maturity date, the bonded validator has exited and the operator triggers a withdrawal transaction to pull the validator's balance into the protocol.
 The Node Operator withdraws their portion of the balance and starts over.
-Later, as Validator Contract token holders see their funds are available, they exercise their token balance to withdraw their portion.
+Later, as bond rights holders see their funds are available, they exercise their rights to withdraw their portion of the balance.

+In the background, there is a pool watching for high quality bonds and buying them as well as exercising rights to any that are ready.
+More casual investors are depositing funds into this pool in exchange for pool tokens and letting it's automatic purchasing and exercising do the hard work for them, knowing that they can submit an order at any time to redeem their pool tokens to collect back their deposit and yield.

+# Phase 1 - Bond Marketplace

+-   Website/dApp.
+-   Simple Smart Contract Wallet.
+-   Base Protocol implementation.
+-   A dedicated marketplace built specifically for buying and selling Validator Contracts.
+-   Necessary for giving ether holders a voice in the market.
+-   Will likely involve another temporary development fee on transactions.
+-   Notification system for when tokens can be exercised.

 Contract Standard
 -----------------

--   **Operator Bond** (ETH)
+-   **Principal** (ETH)
-    -   The amount of ETH that the operator is committing out of 32
+    -   The amount of ETH that the operator is raising out of 32.

--   **Reward Guarantee** (ETH)
+-   **Maturity** (Block)
-    -   The reward size that the operator is guaranteeing for the tokens.
+    -   The block that the operator is comitting to withdrawing the validator balance by.
-    -   This amount would be some percentage point below what the operator expects to make.
-    -   If the operator fails by exiting early, network non-finality, getting slashed, or too much downtime... the operator bears the entire burden of the guarantee.
-    -   The only way a guarantee will fail to deliver is if the entire withdrawn stake isn't enough to cover it.

--   **Expiration Date** (YYMMDD)
-    -   The validator stake must be withdrawn by the expiration date or face penalties as described by the Failure to Withdraw Leak Rate.
+    -   Enforced by a **Late Withdrawal Penalty** and a **Early Withdrawal Penalty** described in the cryptoeconomics section.

+-   **Annualized Yield** (%)
+    -   The yield operator expects from the network, discounted by their comission rate, and guaranteed to the bond holder.

+-   **Penalty Multiplier** (%)
+    -   The yield multiplier applied to determine pentalty rates for withdrawing early or late.
+    -   Allows operators to adjust risk propositions and justify different comission rates.

+-   **Grace Period** (Blocks)
+    -   Number of days before and after the maturity block when an operator may withdraw without penalty.

+-   **Qualtiy Rating** (Score)
+    -   A value given to a bond to make the buying process easier (and for sorting???)
+    -   Possibly calculated only on the front end, and not in-contract... unless useful for sorting...
+    -   Facilitate fund autonomy???
+    -   **TODO: calculation**

 Cryptoeconomics
 ---------------

--   **Failure to Withdraw Leak**
-    -   Additional reward rights are given to NFT from the Operator's portion of the rewards for each block that the operator is late exiting.
+-   **Late Withdrawal Penalty**
+    -   If a validator balance is withdrawn past the maturity block, a penalty is calculated based on the number of blocks that have past since the maturity block.
+    -   The intent is that the penalty would start negligibly low and increase over time, consuming any additional operator profit being earned within a few days, and start cutting into the operator's profits within a week.
+    -   Calculated by interpolating between yield and multiplied yield over X number of blocks after the grace period.
+        -   Over how many blocks does the yield interpolate?
+Grace period?
+So grace period serves two purposes?

+-   **Early Withdrawal Penalty**
+    -   If a validator balance is withdrawn before the maturity block, a penalty is calculated based on the number of blocks left until the maturity block.
+    -   The intent is that the penalty would start out at it's highest and lower over time, reducing to nothing within days of the maturity block.
+    -   **TODO: penalty equation** ... maybe an interpolation between either a hardcoded value or a multiple of the contract yield over the number of blocks until maturity, minus 5 days?

 -   **Temporary Development Fee on Withdrawal**
     -   When a validator's balance is withdrawn and the balance is portioned out to the operator and token holders, a small development fee may be taken from the realized profits.
     -   These fees expire after either a predetermined amount of time or if a ceiling has been reached for total fees extracted.
     -   The terms of this fee is subject to change, but currently stands at 0.5% for 30 years or until 100,000 ether has been collected.
-    -   This fee is intentionally taken out at withdrawl, not at sale, in order to avoid ever profiting from contracts that fail to deliver.
+    -   This fee is intentionally taken out at withdrawl, not at sale, in order to avoid profit from contracts that fail to deliver.

 Design Considerations